-- (vi) The Discussion chapter explains the cumulative effect of the papers, the significance of the findings and the knowledge claim in the thesis. - (vii) The Conclusion summarizes the findings in all published works and suggests the future direction for research. - (viii) The References chapter lists all works and sources that are cited in the Introduction, Literature Review and Conclusion chapters.
+- (vi) The Discussion chapter explains the cumulative effect of the papers, the significance of the findings and the knowledge claimed in the thesis. - (vi) The Conclusion summarizes the findings in all published works or production and suggests the future direction for research. - (vii) The References chapter lists all works and sources that are cited in the Introduction, Literature Review and Conclusion chapters.

-In general, the examination process for theses in the format of published papers is similar to that for conventional theses.
+In general, the examination process for theses in the format of published papers is similar to that of conventional theses.
 However the aspects of thesis being evaluated by the examiners may slightly differ.